Founded on a Dacian stronghold site this later became a Roman castrum.

 Its highlights are History and Archeology and Natural Sciences (which kids will enjoy visiting).

-The sumptuous Neo-Baroque Dinu Mihail palace that houses the museum was completed in 1896.
+You will find it within the sumptuous Neo-Baroque Dinu Mihail palace completed in 1896.

 The French architect Paul Gotereau, who also built the CEC building in Bucharest designed its plans.

 The Museum exhibits Romanian icons and valuable masterpieces belonging to famous Romanian painters.